mehulagg/gitlab/doc/user/project/merge_requests/getting_started.md

 When editing the **Reviewers** field in a new or existing merge request, this feature displays the name of the matching [approval rule](merge_request_approvals.md#approval-rules) below the name of each suggested reviewer.
 [Code Owners](../code_owners.md) are displayed as `Codeowner` without group detail.
-We intend to iterate on this feature in future releases.

 This example shows reviewers and approval rules when creating a new merge request: